acastroh/cpp_examples/014-struct-functions-II/struct-functions-II.md

 # description
-Create a function that ask for the first name, last name, and age of a person; then store them in a struct.
+Create a function that reads the first name, last name, and age of a person from the user input; then store them in a struct.
-Finally, the function returns a copy of the struct.
+Also, the function returns a copy of that struct.
-In the main function, get the copy of the struct and display that information.
+Create a program which, in the main function, gets the copy of the function's struct and display that information.